A borehole is an expensive investment. Make sure you do your homework.

 - WESST Consulting Services www.wesst.co.za Groundwater services

 - WR Drilling Tel: 018 293 0442 www.wrdrilling.com

 Included in the NERPO Financial Services’ Infrastructure fund is a credit line for emerging farmers to finance infrastructure developments like boreholes and windmills on their farms.
 Visit www.nerpo.org.za for more information.

 Websites and publications

-- Find the articles on the Borehole Water Association (BWA) website – www.bwa.co.za – as well as the many links to other relevant websites.
+- Find the many links on the Borehole Water Association (BWA) website, www.bwa.co.za.
 The BWA also puts out publications like a Membership Directory, the Borehole Water Journal and Groundwater: A Layman’s Guide To Borehole Ownership 2014/2015.

 - Call 012 842 4017 or email iaeinfo [at] arc.agric.za for the following publications, available from the ARC in Silverton: (i) Grondwatersensors (ii) Groundwater sensors.

 - Nel, M. 2017.
 Groundwater: The myths, the truths and the basics.
 Pretoria: Water Research Commission.
 This and many other publications are available at www.wrc.org.za.

 - The first quantitative continent-wide maps of aquifer storage and potential borehole yields in Africa based on an extensive review of available maps, publications and data were done in 2012.
 Find Quantitative maps of groundwater resources in Africa at http://iopscience.iop.org/article/10.1088/1748-9326/7/2/024009